rdh927/hired-phd/README.md

 ## Entity Tables
 ### univ_info
-The univ_info table is adapted from the US Accredidation Files available here: http://ope.ed.gov/accreditation/GetDownLoadFile.aspx.
+The univ_info table is adapted from the US Accreditation Files available here: http://ope.ed.gov/accreditation/GetDownLoadFile.aspx.
 The column names have been changed, and some unnecessary information was removed.
 The variables are as follows:

 univ_id (unchanged from source):
 Database Specific Identification Number for Institution